 A Colorado native, Todd has served in Inside Sales at WHOCO for more than a decade.
 Todd holds not one, but two Masters degrees in Scenic and Lighting Design from West Virginia University.
 Prior to moving to North Carolina, he was a quotations manager for Electronic Theatre Controls (ETC) in Middleton, Wisconsin for ten years, providing accurate quotations to rep agencies around the country.
 Todd’s ability to perform project takeoffs and filter specifications is unmatched, and he makes sure specifier’s projects are quoted as designed.
 When he’s not in the office, Todd enjoys working on the design and production of period properties, armor, and weaponry for Film.

 Always smiling!
 When not in a theatre, Kaitlin enjoys baking yummy things and being outdoors!
 She is addicted to hiking, and loves to ski during the winter months!
 Her dog, Tulip, is also awesome!
-She and her husband, Nick, are expecting the newest member of the WHOCO family in 2021.
+Also - she and her husband, Nick have just welcomed a new baby boy to the WHOCO family!

 At WHOCO, Kaitlin directs our growing sales team, and she loves working with specifiers to help them create design solutions and support their project needs.
 She holds a BFA in Technical Design and Production, with a concentration in Lighting Design from UNC, Greensboro.
 While at UNCG, Kaitlin interned as the Lead Lighting Technician for the Interlochen Center for the Arts in Michigan.
 After graduation, Kaitlin worked as a Production Technician at The State U. of New York at Buffalo for three years.
 Returning to North Carolina, she served as Production Coordinator for lighting manufacturer ENTTEC Americas, LLC, and was part of the Specification Sales team at a large lighting representative agency.
 As a freelance lighting designer, Kaitlin designs for various local theatre companies.